gotchoices/MyCHIPs/lib/model3/doc/README.md

 - Before running the simulation for the first time, make sure you ran `npm install` and exported the correct environment variables as indicated in the [setup instructions](/doc/sim-docker.md)
 - The Actions collection in the World DB is a shared queue where servers can tell eachother perform actions.
 No relation to our actions class.
 - Currently a user's id is unique only on their host server, while the peer_cid is unique to the world.
 This means two users with different peer_cids could have the same id on a server when one is downloaded as a peer.
 Kyle is working to make peer_cids the only identification needed and remove the need to download a user as a peer.
-- If you modify the config before you run killsim, the command will not work correctly.
+- If you modify the config before you run ./simdock shutdown, the command will not work correctly.
 Make sure you only make changes to config.dock after you kill a simulation.
-(For example, if you change from 10 sites to 4, then run killsim it will only destroy containers and data for the first 4 servers, but will leave all of the others)
+(For example, if you change from 10 sites to 4, then run ./simdock shutdown it will only destroy containers and data for the first 4 servers, but will leave all of the others)

 ## Glossary